 - Does Neocate use GMOs?
 (Read more here)

 - Do Neocate products contain soy?
 (No way!)

 That last question is one of my favorites, because our answer is so unique.
 Many of you may be aware that a lot of infants with a cow milk allergy also are allergic to soy.
 This is sometimes termed milk soy protein intolerance (MSPI).
-For many, many years Neocate families have asked us over and over if we could remove the soy oil from Neocate Infant.
-They told us that, while the medical community told them soy oil was okay, they were still wary.
+For many, many years Neocate families in the U.S. have asked us over and over if we could remove the soy oil from Neocate Infant.
+They told us that, while the medical community told them highly refined soy oil was okay, they were still wary.

-On top of requests from parents, some healthcare professionals also asked us if it would be possible to remove soy oil (more on that below).
+On top of requests from parents, some U.S. healthcare professionals also asked us if it would be possible to remove soy oil (more on that below).
 I'll tell you the history behind removing soy oil from Neocate Infant, and I'll also try to answer some questions from a medical perspective about soy oil for those with a soy allergy.

 Why did Neocate use soy oil in the past?

 For about 20 years, Neocate Infant products in the United States contained soy oil.
 The oil was very highly refined, and the refining process is designed to remove soy protein, which is the part of food that the body responds to in a typical allergic reaction.
 The soy oil was essential because it provides certain fats that human infants need to get from their diet - fats which are also found in breast milk.
 If a baby can't breastfeed and drinks formula instead, the formula is required by law to contain these essential fats.
 For many years, soy oil was really the only good source of essential fat that was also permitted for infant formulas.
 In fact, every infant formula in the United States uses soy oil to provide essential fats.